MichaHllx/VisuBrain/README.md

 # VisuBrain
-Visualisation and converter for brain imaging data.
+Viewer and converter for brain imaging data.
 TFE repository 2025.